Netherlands

 Postgres, table classes, caching, and performance optimization

-Part 1 will focus on the table class and methods overridden for performance:
+Topics related to table classes and methods overridden for performance:

-• Replacing text in the sql statement with functions using derived columns
+• replacing text in the SQL statement with functions to make derived columns for lists

 • updating using query classes to simplify code

-• Nice little modifications to $insert, $update, $delete to ignore DB traffic if nothing significant changes
+• useful modifications to $insert, $update, $delete to ignore DB traffic if nothing significant changes

 • to avoid unnecessary polling